priyankat25/ArraySum/README.md

 # ArraySum

-Yo are developing a budget traccking system for a personal finance appliccation.
+You are developing a budget tracking system for a personal finance application.
 As part of this system, you need to implement a java function that calculates the sum of all elements in an array, representing the daily expenses or earnings.
 Write a program that takes an array of integers as input and calculates the sum of all elements in the array.
 The function should return the total sum.

 Examples: